Income Tax when you let property: work out your rental income

 Carrying out work on a property before leasing or renting

-Expenses you can claim if your property is fully furnished - until 5 April 2016
+Expenses you can claim if your property is fully furnished - to 5 April 2016

 If the property you let out is fully furnished, you can elect to claim a wear and tear allowance.
 A fully furnished property is one let with enough furniture, furnishings and equipment for normal residential use.

-Wear and tear allowance is no longer available for Income Tax purposes for the tax year 2016 to 2017 and future years.
-You may instead be able to claim Replacement Domestic Item relief.
+Wear and tear allowance isn’t available for Income Tax purposes from 6 April 2016.
+You may be able to claim Replacement Domestic Item relief instead.